 - Have tried to stop taking the drug without success

-If any of these criteria describe you or someone you love, it may be time to look into an inpatient treatment facility to help you overcome your addiction to prescription painkillers.
+If any of these criteria describe someone, it may be time to look into an inpatient treatment facility to help overcome the addiction to prescription painkillers.
 It’s also important to note that any attempts of buying controlled pain medications without prescription may lead to legal liability.

 Getting Treatment of Painkillers Addiction

 Without timely intervention, painkillers addiction may end with overdose and death.
 In 2016 year, more than 60 000 people died from prescription painkillers overdose in the United States.
 Although difficult to face, a painkiller addiction can be overcome with the right treatment.
-The best treatment plan usually involves an inpatient rehabilitation facility.
-Unlike outpatient counseling or support groups, an inpatient facility allows you to receive continual medical supervision during the detoxification period, ensuring negative effects and severe symptoms don’t prove dangerous while painkillers leave the system.
+The most useful treatment plan usually involves an inpatient rehabilitation facility.
+Unlike outpatient counseling or support groups, an inpatient facility allows receiving continual medical supervision during the detoxification period, ensuring negative effects and severe symptoms don’t prove dangerous while painkillers leave the system.
 Medical detox from pain meds may be done only in the specialized facilities and under the supervision of qualified doctors.

-A good rehab hospital will also provide you with the ongoing counseling, medical care, and support you need to ensure you stay on the right track once you go home.
-Your ongoing treatment plan my include prescription medications, counseling, doctor’s care, and peer support groups.
+A good rehab hospital will also provide patients with the ongoing counseling, medical care, and support they need to ensure they stay on the right track once they go home.
+The ongoing treatment plan may include prescription medications, counseling, doctor’s care, and peer support groups.